Certification Life Coach Certification

 5. Direct communication

-- Was the coach clear and sharing ideas providing feedback?
+- Was the coach clear with sharing ideas and providing feedback?

 6. Creating awareness

-- Did the client asked questions about clients Learning and self discovery?
+- Did the client ask questions about clients learning and self discovery?

 7. Designing actions